-What is your family’s culture at holiday time?
+What are your family’s traditions at holiday time?

 - Is there a particular day you start decorating?
 Has it always been that day?

 - Is there an order to how you decorate?
 Does a particular decoration go up first or last?

 - Do you get a live tree as part of your tradition?
 Did your older family members have different traditions for the tree?

 - What are the oldest holiday decorations in the house?
 Where did they come from?
 Are there family stories related to those decorations?